Dr. Farid Gharagozloo

 Interest in Robotics for Surgery

-Dr. Gharagozloo said robots can help even for aggressive surgeries.
+Dr. Gharagozloo said robots can help for aggressive surgeries.
 While he removes the lung and focuses on that aspect of a pneumonectomy, the robot can handle removing the pleural lining.
 This is an innovative approach to surgery.

 Robots can check if the disease has spread in this direction.
 They have an attached three-dimensional, high-resolution camera to maneuver the tight space.
 This helps tremendously with diagnosing patients and determining the validity of an aggressive surgery.